muton/tivo_flash_packager/README.md

 ## tivo_flash_packager

-Cross-platform (eventually) python script to package swfs from an unzipped AIR package into a .tivoipkg
+Cross-platform (eventually) python script to repackage an AIR package into a .tivoipkg

 ### usage:

-    [python] tivo-package.py extractedAirPkgDir targetFile
+    [python] tivo-package.py airFile targetFile

-...where extractedAirPkgDir is where you unzipped your AIR package and targetFile is the full path (including filename) of where you want your tivoipkg.
+...where airFile is the path to your packaged .air archive and targetFile is the full path (including filename) of where you want your tivoipkg.

 ### important, _very_ alpha: